digirati-co-uk/digital-preservation-docs/goobi/UOL_Goobi_Requirements_Document_DRAFT.md

 		- #done Geoff we need concrete samples to understand how the users request would look like and which data we get exactly there
 		- #done Geoff-reply agreed, I have requested that data from UOL above.
 	- #done Leeds decide how to proceed: use batches or sub projects or single processes
-	- #done Leeds decide how user assignment should be done
+	- #done Leeds decide how user assignment should be done [Leeds to document]
 1. Item Collection: the assigned person will collect the item from the shelf or location and will record their workstation ID as a property.
 2. Assessment: the assigned person will look at the original and will assess it in comparison to the sub project properties (request ticket information).
 The user will select from 2 property options: Clarification needed or Ready to digitise.
 3. Workflow change: If `Clarification needed` is `TRUE` then: the clarification step will be activated and opened, the `waiting for clarification` will be set to `LOCKED`.
 If the `ready to digitise` process is selected then the `Digitisation Triage` step will be set to `OPEN`.